-The Year 9 tutor team are dedicated to supporting and guiding the students through a very important stage in their academic career.
-Year 9 is another transition point as our students embark on the study of either Geography or History and they select two subjects to focus on for the year, with a view to select their most successful subject for GCSE study.
-The students will consolidate their skills and knowledge in a variety of subjects to enable them to cope with the demands of the formal exams, which they will undertake in the summer of their Year 11.
+Year 9 is another transition point as our students embark on the formal study of their option subject and their continued study of their GCSEs.
+The students will consolidate their skills and knowledge in a variety of subjects to enable them to cope with the demands of the formal exams, which they will undertake in the Summer of their Year 11.

 As a year team, we recognise the importance of encouraging excellent attendance and punctuality in order for the students to make rapid (outstanding) progress and to this end, we reward their achievements in assembly.
 We recognise that good behaviour is paramount to the students learning and achieving their best and the students are encouraged to take responsibility for their behaviour.
 We want our students to feel safe and happy and to this end, we listen to our students and act on their concerns.
 Form tutors will regularly review your daughter’s progress and identify any concerns so that the appropriate interventions can be put in place.
 In preparation for Key Stage 4, we offer the students opportunities to take on responsibilities such as peer mediation for younger students.

 Within Year 9, the students will also have the opportunity to visit France with the Languages department and participate in a range of activities and clubs.
 The students are encouraged to contribute to and take part in year group assemblies.
 They will study a number of topics in CPSHE lessons to learn to become good citizens and prepare them for the challenges in later life.
 They will have the opportunity to take part in fund raising activities so that they can learn to work as a team and take responsibility for making and/or selling products.

 We look forward to working with you this year and appreciate your continued support.